 6. Christopher Nolan

 Over the past 18 years this cerebral English director has already compiled an extraordinary body of work, creating a singular brand of intelligent, crowd-pleasing blockbuster films.
 I first became aware of Nolan with 2001's Memento, an unusual, disorienting thriller about a man with no short-term memory, shown in reverse.
 Immediately Nolan made his affinity for challenging films apparent.
 He followed up Memento with a robust remake of the Swedish police thriller Insomnia, and was then launched into the mainstream stratosphere with his sublime trilogy of Batman films.
 Where previous adaptations of the Caped Crusader tended to be cartoonish and sometimes very low-brow, Nolan reimagined Batman as a deeply flawed real-world hero trying to redeem his broken city.
 2008's The Dark Knight remains one of my very favorite films and has raised the bar for comic book movies impossibly high.
-Nolan's non-Batman work since 2005 has also been first-rate, from the labrynthian period piece The Prestige to the kinetic sci-fi thriller Inception, to the futuristic space adventure Interstellar.
+Nolan's non-Batman work since 2005 has also been first-rate, from the labrynthian period piece The Prestige to the kinetic sci-fi thriller Inception, to the futuristic space adventure Interstellar, to the harrowing World War II film Dunkirk.
 Every new Christopher Nolan film is truly event viewing for me, and I look forward to many more of his remarkable cinematic feasts.

 Top Three Films: The Dark Knight, Inception, Batman Begins